DanialKama/SurvivalMechanics/README.md

 # Survival Mechanics

 ## Introduction
-This project is a third-person survival game mechanics developed in Unreal Engine.
+This project contains basic mechanics for a survival game.
+All the systems are designed in a way that makes them easy to understand and expand.

-## Concepts covered
+## Features
-- Inventory system (with the use or drop item ability)
+- Inventory system
 - Health, hydration, and hunger
-- Interactable actors (fruit tree, pond, bed, and chair)
+- Interactable actors
 - Checkpoints system

+## Additional Notes
+If you have any questions or suggestions, please feel free to [message me](https://github.com/DanialKama#-connect-with-me).

 ## Credits
 - [FX Variety Pack](https://www.unrealengine.com/marketplace/en-US/product/a36bac8b05004e999dd4b1d332501f49)